markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 still prefers explicit tiles, avatar channels, and `visual_template` pixel masks when present, so hand-shaped pixel item icons remain the primary look.

+Ruleset-backed item templates can also carry item script source, authoring text, tile ids, and lights.
+The ruleset can bundle the referenced tiles too, including animated tile frames.
+This is used for reusable interactive objects such as `items.tools.torch`: the ruleset creates a normal project item template whose `use` intent toggles `active`, swaps between the bundled unlit tile and the bundled four-frame lit animation, enables or disables the point light, and presents different look/use text for the on and off states.
+The same item also uses ruleset durability: while `active`, its `condition` drains in game minutes, and the default official torch destroys itself at `0%` condition.

 Ruleset item ids are stable.
 Startup loadouts can reference `training_sword` or `padded_armor` even when the visible item name is `Training Sword` or `Padded Armor`.